 It was only a matter of time before Amazon outgrew their old tab navigation system.
 They have just launched a new design which maximises the screen real estate while retaining a lot of what customers are familiar with.

 The main changes appear to be the navigation where they have used a more traditional left navigation which works well.
 The navigation minimizes once in a specific section and is revealed by a rollover ensuring they have as much screen real estate as possible.
 They have obviously done extensive usability testing and conducted a thorough customer-centred design process.
-Here’s what they have to say about it:

 “We consulted the foremost experts in the field: our customers.